lukehobbs/SpotiCLI-Remote/README.md

    --album NAME, --al NAME     Search albums, NAME, on Spotify --track NAME, --tr NAME     Search tracks, NAME, on Spotify --playlist NAME, --pl NAME  Search playlists, NAME, on Spotify

 NAME:
+   Spotcon seek - Options for changing position in playback

+USAGE:
+   Spotcon seek command [command options] [arguments...]

+COMMANDS:
+     ff  Fast forward playback by SECONDS or 15 seconds if not specified rw  Rewind playback by SECONDS or 15 seconds if not specified

+NAME:
    spotcon vol - Options for changing volume of playback